 Guys and girls are expected to behave decently and respectfully toward one another.
 We want You Connection to be a safe and friendly environment.

 Because YC does not require a statement of faith for actors, we cannot therefore tell a performer what to do in his or her personal life, regarding the current controversial issue of gender identity.
-Please note that YC does believe what the Bible says about this issue and we do believe that the Word of God is unchanging in this issue (Romans, 1 Corinthians, Leviticus, etc.) You do not have to personally agree with that, but you will have to respect our stance as long as you are a part of the cast; as a Christian organization we are required by Scripture to take this position.
-However, as long as these guidelines are being followed and there is no conflict of interest, YC will not interfere with a performer's personal life.
+Please note that YC does believe what the Bible says about this issue and we do believe that the Word of God is unchanging in this issue (Romans, 1 Corinthians, Leviticus, etc.) You do not have to personally agree with that, but you will have to respect our stance as long as you are a part of the cast; as a Christian organization we are required by Scripture to take this position regardless of society's perspective on it.
+However, as long as these guidelines are being followed and there is no negative conflict of interest, YC will not interfere with a performer's personal life.

 Our Statement of Faith